learnitall/foremanlite/README.md

 ]
 ```

 Our worker machines and controller machine have different binaries which they need to download and run on startup.
-We can use variables defined with `MachineGroup`s to render our startup script differently depending on which machine requests it.
+We can use variables defined within `MachineGroup`s to render our startup script differently depending on which machine requests it.

 For instance, if we have the following script: